Yelp/kafka-utils/docs/source/kafka_consumer_manager.rst

 .. code-block:: bash

-   $ kafka-consumer-manager --cluster-type test --cluster-name my_cluster offset_restore my_group my_offsets.json
+   $ kafka-consumer-manager --cluster-type test --cluster-name my_cluster offset_restore my_offsets.json
      Restored to new offsets {u'topic1': {0: 425447}}

 The offsets can also be set directly using the :code:`offset_set` command.
 This